-The origins of the Solar Energy Collection can be traced to the establishment of the Association for Applied Solar Energy (AFASE) in Phoenix, Arizona, in 1954.
+The origins of the Solar Energy Collections can be traced to the establishment of the Association for Applied Solar Energy (AFASE) in Phoenix, Arizona, in 1954.
 Founded to encourage research on solar energy and promote its use, the Association organized conferences addressing solar issues and began building its own library of technical literature.
 Prominent individuals involved in these early efforts included Dr. Jesse Hobson of the Stanford Research Institute, engineer John Yellott, and solar researcher Maria Telkes.

 The Solar Energy Collection, General Reference Collection originated as the reference library of the Association for Applied Solar Energy (AFASE), later called the International Solar Energy Society (ISES).
 This collection is indexed in Solar Energy Index and Solar Energy Index Supplement 1.
 The organizational records of the society comprise the International Solar Energy Society (ISES) Collection.
 Click here to view the International Solar Energy Society Collection finding aid (PDF).

 The John I. Yellott Collection documents the activities of a founding member of the Association for Applied Solar Energy and the developer of a graduate program in solar energy at Arizona State University.
 Click here to view the John I. Yellott Collection preliminary inventory.

 The Maria Telkes Collection includes research materials, publications, and correspondence related to prominent solar researcher Maria Telkes.
 Click here to view the Maria Telkes Collection preliminary inventory.

 Efforts to develop solar motors in the period from 1891 to 1926 are documented in the E. H. McHenry Collection.
 Click here to view the E. H. McHenry Collection finding aid.